 One thing I haven't talked about yet is John Williams.
 He composed the orchestral score for the first three films.
 If you're into orchestrated music, I totally recommend checking out his soundtracks here.
 They're quite delightful.
 They really capture the 'majestic, magical, mysterious vibe' of the Harry Potter world.

 Always enjoyed the scene of Hermione punching Malfoy. :-)

 Despite how the films gradually become darker, they also become more overtly comedic in a lot of places to balance it out.
 Like Aunt Marge inflating into a balloon.
 Or the Fat Lady singing really loud to try and break a glass.
 And how could I neglect to mention the shrunken head on the Knight Bus?
 It's these sorts of goofy, random, yet priceless moments that aren't seen in the first two films.

 Alas, there is no extended cut of this one like there was for the first two films.
 None of the later HP films had extended cuts either, which is too bad.
 I would've loved to have seen them.

 All in all

 I think this film, more than any other, is the 'make or break' point.
-If you weren't a fan of the first two films, Prisoner of Azkaban might be the one that makes you decide, "Hey, this series is actually pretty cool after all."
-Or else if you really enjoyed the first two, the change in style here (which continues for the rest of the films) might alienate you.
+If you weren't a fan of the first two films, Prisoner of Azkaban might be the one that makes you decide, "Hey, this is actually pretty cool after all."
+Or else if you really enjoyed the first two, the change in style here (which continues for the rest of the series) might alienate you.
 If you enjoyed both the first two films and this film, you're all but guaranteed a fantastic ride.
 Or if you've made it this far and you're still not impressed, then you'll know that Harry Potter probably isn't for you.

 © 2018 Ian Rideout